 Trochanteric bursitis, also known as hip bursitis, is a common problem causing pain in the hip and along the outer upper thigh.
 Bursitis refers to inflammation of a bursa (fluid-filled sacs that cushion joints), and trochanter refers to the top end of the femur (thigh bone).
 Most common in runners, the condition can affect cyclists, soccer players and football players as well.
 It can also result from a direct blow or fall onto the side of the hip.
 In addition, patients who’ve had a hip replacement or surgery for a hip fracture sometimes develop the problem.

 Our Approach to Trochanteric Bursitis

-Most people with trochanteric bursitis recover with simple measures, such as rest and targeted stretching.
-If these first-line treatments fail, cortisone injections can provide relief.
-For very persistent cases, surgery is an option.
+Most people with trochanteric bursitis recover with simple measures, such as rest, applying ice to the area, specific stretching exercises and use of oral anti-inflammatory medications.
+If these first-line treatments fail, certain injections may provide relief.
+For persistent cases, surgery is an option.

 Awards & recognition

 One of the nation’s best in orthopedics

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.